blesson3/blesson3.github.io/README.md

 I took the initiative of managing a project where I ended up designing, developing, and deploying a fully automated linux solution that took the project from years to less than a month.
 I converted millions of non-searchable PDFs to a searchable format, increasing efficiency around the company.

-I was also given a web/active directory project, which no one could come up with a solution for.
+I was given a web/active directory project, which no one could come up with a solution for.
 I designed, and developed a solution within the scope of my internship that saved the company from buying a very expensive alternative.

 I also built an internal iOS application from scratch that you could use to search for where people were around the campus.